UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :arg frame: The frame to set the action to
       :type frame: float

+   .. method:: setLayerWeight(new_weight[, layer])

+      Set the layer weight of the action playing in the supplied layer.

+      :arg layer: The layer where you want to set the new weight, default to 1 if no value passed.
+      :type layer: integer
+      :arg new_weight: The new weight to set the layer to
+      :type frame: float

    .. method:: isPlayingAction([layer])

       Checks to see if there is an action playing in the given layer.